ufukty/gohandlers/docs/articles/intermediate/error-handling.md

 ## 🧪 Testing Errors in Handlers

-Since gohandlers keeps your error flow centralized and clean, you can test each failure path independently.
+Since Gohandlers keeps your error flow centralized and clean, you can test each failure path independently.

 ```go
 req := httptest.NewRequest("POST", "/pets", nil)